 PI3K Inhibition (delta, gamma)

-The Role of PI3K in Hematological Malignancies
+The Role of PI3K-d and PI3K-g in Hematologic Malignancies

 PI3K-δ and PI3K-γ are primarily expressed in leukocytes such as B cells and T cells, where they have distinct and predominantly non-overlapping roles in key cellular functions, such as cell proliferation, cell differentiation, cell migration and activation.

 PI3K signaling also has a significant role in supporting the growth and survival of many B-cell malignancies.2,5 PI3K activation is one direct consequence of B-cell receptor (BCR) activation, a critical survival signal for malignant B cells.6 Other key survival factors also transmit signals through PI3K isoforms2,5,7 reinforcing the dependence of certain B-cell malignancies on PI3K signaling.

 In conditions like iNHL and CLL, neoplastic B cells rely on the support of non-neoplastic cells within their microenvironment.
 These support cells—including T cells, myeloid cells, and mesenchymal stromal cells—help sustain the proliferation and survival of malignant B cells.8